joemoose/psiops/docs/playing.md

 One person is the game master (GM), and the rest are players.

 - **GM**: Guide the story, make rulings, and present challenges to the group.
 Be a fan of the players.
-Ask them questions and fill the world with their answers.
+Ask them questions and flesh out the world with their answers.
-- **Players**: Narrate what your character does.
+- **Players**: Narrate your character's actions.
 Make *action rolls* when the situation is risky.
 Give everyone time to shine.
 Fill the world with your ideas.
-Take risks and rise from failure.
+Take risks and learn from failure.

 ## Action Rolls

-When you need to overcome a challenge with a risk of failure, make an *action roll*.
+When you need to overcome a challenge that carries a risk of failure, make an *action roll*.
 This roll resolves the action for your character and any GM-controlled characters involved.

 ### 1. Choose an Attribute